bcurran3/ChocolateyPackages/warzone2100/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * As of v3.4.1 binaries are included in the package.
 No more URL downloads.
 This version will always be available to install.
+* As of v4.1.3 the binaries are unfortunately too big to be included due to the Chocolatey Community Repository's ~200MB package limit.

 ***